Posts

 Image

 Ha ha, laughed the Cheshire Cat, at the irony of the situation Alice found herself in.
 I've been lucky enough over the last couple of years, to live somewhere that has not been highly affected by multiple, long lock-downs due to Covid 19.
 Not to say there's been none, but in comparison to many others I know of, we've been pretty lucky where I am.
 But I cannot deny that I often had little wistful moments of thinking how blissful it would be to have to work from home, the way many people were all over the world.
 Ah, the introverts dream - having nowhere to go, staying at home, doing whatever, whenever....
 Except that's not the reality, right?
-The 'dream' doesn't have work, or children, or Extroverted husbands in it - they are a fuzzy, faint background concept that doesn't really factor in the best parts of the dream (sorry, beautiful family - I DO love you!)
+The 'dream' doesn't have work, or children, or Extraverted husbands in it - they are a fuzzy, faint background concept that doesn't really factor in the best parts of the dream (sorry, beautiful family - I DO love you!)
 I've been a passionate and vocal advocate for flexible working for a number of years now.